Jubilee Street Practice has a wide range of services available online. This section of our website will help you navigate our services effectively.

 All patients with internet access are encouraged to please contact us online unless it's an emergency.
 This helps us get the information we need to help you efficiently and safely, whilst prioritising the most urgent cases.

-Our preferred method for both clinical and administrative requests is called ‘e-Consult’.
-After you have submitted a request, you will receive confirmation via text and, if necessary, we will then book you an appointment by telephone, video or face to face.
+Our preferred method for both clinical and administrative requests is using the online consult form.
+After you have submitted a request, you will receive confirmation via text and, if necessary, we will then book you an appointment by telephone or face to face.

 - Use from any device